Nonprofit News you can Use

 Founders of Nonprofits Ask: Which Tax-Exemption Application Should I File?

 The IRS provides two forms of its Form 1023: Application for Recognition of Tax-Exempt Status, and most organizations seeking tax-exemption under Section 501(c)(3) will need to file either the standard, “long form” Form 1023, or the much shorter, “streamlined” Form 1023-EZ (though a handful of organizations may qualify for tax-exempt 501(c)(3) status without filing either of these forms).
-Read on for a few FAQs from experienced nonprofit founders.

 IRS: “Impact Investment Advising is not a Charitable Activity”